scheinerman/Matroids.jl/docs/src/labels.md

 ## Finding an Element with a Given Label

 The function `find_label(M, lab)` returns an element of `M` whose label is `lab`.
 If no such element exists, then `0` is returned.

-Note that labels may be repeated, but this function returns only one element (the lowest number element) with that label.
+Note that labels may be repeated; this function returns only one element (the lowest number element) with the requested label.

 ## Label Preservation

-As much as possible, matroid operations preserve labels.
-For example, the label on element `e` of matroid `M` is copied to element `e` when constructing `M`'s dual:
+Matroid operations preserve labels.
+For example, suppose element `e` of matroid `M` has the label `lab`.
+When we construct the dual of `M` (which has the same ground set as `M`), the label assigned to `e` in the dual is also `lab`.

 ```
 julia> A = [1 2 3; 4 5 6]